Weather Wizard: Fictional character biography

+Mark Mardon is the brother of Clyde Mardon, a scientist who discovered a method to control weather before dying of a heart attack.
+It is later implied that Mardon murdered his brother and either lied about or blocked out the memory of finding his body.
+Mardon takes Clyde's notes and used them to make a wand to generate weather, becoming the criminal Weather Wizard.

 The Weather Wizard, in his original costume, on the cover of The Flash #145 (June 1964).
 Art by Carmine Infantino (pencils) and Murphy Anderson (inks).

-Mark Mardon is the brother of Clyde Mardon, a scientist who discovered a method to control weather before dying of a heart attack.
-Mark uses Clyde's research to create a weather-manipulating wand and become a criminal.

-After Barry Allen's death in Crisis on Infinite Earths, the Weather Wizard retires for a time before returning during Underworld Unleashed.
+After Barry Allen's death during Crisis on Infinite Earths, the Weather Wizard went into semi-retirement for a while, until, during Underworld Unleashed, he teamed up with other Rogues which included Captain Cold, Heat Wave, Captain Boomerang, and Mirror Master, as part of a ploy for greater power.
+This ends with the Rogues being killed and the demon Neron being released.
+They were later resurrected as soulless demons by Neron to use against Barry Allen's successor, Wally West, who manipulateds Neron into returning the Rogues' souls.

-Weather Wizard joined up with Blacksmith and her rogues.
+Weather Wizard joined up with Blacksmith and her Rogues.
 Through her, he learns he has a son from a one-night stand with Keystone City police officer Julie Jackham.
 Their son, Josh, had exhibited internalized weather-controlling abilities and Mardon wanted to have the same ability without the use of his wand.
 He tried to kidnap Josh from Wally's wife, Linda, and dissect him to understand how his son gained that ability, but hesitated to harm the child.
 He was stopped by Flash and sent to Iron Heights, but escaped.
 After Blacksmith's group disbanded, the Weather Wizard, along with Mirror Master and Trickster, joined up with Captain Cold, who declared himself the leader of the Rogues.
-Mardon was also the representative of the rogues for the Secret Society of Super Villains.
+Mardon was also the representative of the Rogues for the Secret Society of Super Villains.

 In One Year Later, Inertia approaches the Rogues with a plan to kill the Flash (Bart Allen).
 He destroys Weather Wizard's wand and removes the mental blocks that prevent him from using his powers without it.
 Though Inertia is eventually defeated, the other Rogues beat Bart to death.
 Weather Wizard is horrified to discover that they killed a child.

 In Final Crisis: Rogues' Revenge, Weather Wizard and the rest of the Rogues reject Libra's offer, wanting to stay out of the game.
 Before they can retire, they hear of Inertia escaping and work together to kill him.